Table of Contents

-SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales orders to the delivery of the product to customer destination of choice through billing and payment collection.
-The module of logistics execution is also heavily integrated and include picking, packing, and shipping activity
+SAP SD covers the entire chain of processes (order-to-cash) from customer inquiry, Sales orders to the delivery of the product to the customer destination of choice through billing and payment collection.
+The module of logistics execution is also heavily integrated and includes picking, packing, and shipping activity

 SAP SD is used to execute all of the everyday operations of sales and distributions in a company.
 A company can plan and execute the collection of steps involved in taking sales orders; performing availability checks; passing the requirements to the supply chain, including those from the sales forecasts; and then converting them to master production, scheduling, production planning, production scheduling, and purchasing.
 Then the materials are moved through inventory management and warehousing to the distribution end of the sales activities-the logistics chain that’s involved in shipping, transportation planning, and yard management.

 What is the Sales and Distribution (SD) Process?

 The SAP ERP Sales and Distribution functionality (SAP ERP SD), with the help of integration with other functionalities such as SAP ERP Materials Management (SAP ERP MM) and SAP ERP Logistics Execution (SAP ERP LE), covers the entire order-to-cash process of any Organisation.

 The SAP ERP SD software package is designed to capture almost all business activity, and if the standard functionality isn’t available, it allows you to create custom solutions to close the gap between the prepackaged application and the desired state.
 Out-of-the-box SAP ERP SD functionality covers most of the standard business functions that are universal for most industries.
 Here are the High-level overview of process flow.